Wildfire destroys multiple Reno homes; hundreds threatened | Federal News Network

 Police assisted with evacuations, and the Red Cross set up an emergency shelter at the Washoe County senior center.

-Meanwhile, crews north of Reno were battling a brush fire that broke out along the California-Nevada line and has forced the closure of State Highway 70 near Vinton and Chilcoot, California.
-Authorities said some structures were threatened.
+Meanwhile, crews north of Reno battled a brush fire that broke out along the California-Nevada line and has forced the closure of State Highway 70 near Vinton and Chilcoot, California.
+Authorities said some buildings were threatened.

 Another fire about 100 miles (160 kilometers) to the south exploded in size after breaking out around noon Tuesday in California’s Mono County near the Nevada border.
 Evacuation orders were issued for the tiny mountain community of Walker and other nearby towns as wind-whipped flames churned through trees and dry brush.